 - Capital Markets and Corporate Finance

-Represented BlueRidge Bank, Frederick, Maryland, and Monument Bank, Bethesda, Maryland, with respect to securing their de novo bank charters and federal deposit insurance, subsequent regulatory and corporate governance matters arising out of operations and ultimate mergers into larger institutions.
+- BlueRidge Bank, Frederick, Maryland, and Monument Bank, Bethesda, Maryland, as to securing their de novo bank charters and federal deposit insurance and raising capital; subsequent regulatory and corporate governance matters arising out of operations and ultimate mergers into a larger institution.

-Represented Phoenixville Federal Bank & Trust, Phoenixville, Pennsylvania and Kearny Bank, Kearny, New Jersey, with respect to conversions of their charters.
+- Phoenixville Federal Bank & Trust, Phoenixville, Pennsylvania; Kearny Bank, Kearny, New Jersey; Hamilton Bank, Baltimore, Maryland and Dime Community Bank, Brooklyn, New York, with respect to conversions of their charters.